samwisegg123/arguidelife/blog/posts/sixth-post.md

+# What Does Life Insurance Actually Cost?
+A Jargon-Free Guide to Premiums

 Let's be honest: the biggest question on everyone's mind when it comes to life insurance is, "How much is this going to cost me?"

 There's a persistent myth that life insurance is incredibly expensive.
 A recent study showed that most people overestimate the true cost by more than 3x!
 The reality is that for a healthy individual, securing hundreds of thousands of dollars in protection can often cost less than a daily coffee habit or a monthly streaming subscription.